 The GDPR went into effect in 2018 and has become binding against all EEA member states.
-It imposes stringent requirements for controllers and processors of personal data, particularly with respect to clinical trials.
-The GDPR provides that EEA member states may make their own further laws and regulations limiting the processing of health data, which could limit our ability to use and share personal data or could cause our costs to increase and harm our business and financial condition.
+It imposes several stringent requirements for controllers and processors of personal data, particularly with respect to clinical trials.
+The GDPR provides that EU member states may make their own further laws and regulations limiting the processing of health data, which could limit our ability to use and share personal data or could cause our costs to increase and harm our business and financial condition.
 In addition, the GDPR increases the scrutiny that clinical trial sites located in the EEA should apply to transfers of personal data from such sites to countries that are considered to lack an adequate level of data protection, such as the United States.
-Recent legal developments have also created complexity and compliance uncertainty regarding certain transfers of information from the EEA to the United States.
-For example, on June 16, 2020, the Court of Justice of the European Union ("CJEU") declared the EU-U.S. Privacy Shield framework to be invalid.
-As a result, Privacy Shield is no longer a valid mechanism for transferring personal data from the EU to the United States.
-Moreover, it is uncertain whether the standard contractual clauses will also be invalidated by the European courts or legislature.
+There are currently a number of legal challenges to the validity of EU mechanisms for adequate data transfers (such as the commonlyused EU-Commission-approved model clauses) or review of these mechanisms (such as the U.S. Privacy Shield), and our business could be impacted by changes in law as a result of a future review of these transfer mechanisms by EU regulators under the GDPR, as well as current challenges to these mechanisms in the EU courts.
 The GDPR imposes substantial fines for breaches of data protection requirements, which can be up to four percent of global revenue for the preceding financial year or €20 million, whichever is greater, and it also confers a private right of action on data subjects for breaches of data protection requirements.
-Compliance with European data protection laws is a rigorous and time intensive process that may increase our cost of doing business, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation and reputational harm in connection with our European activities.
-Additionally, following the United Kingdom's withdrawal from the EU, we have to comply with the GDPR and separately the GDPR as implemented in the United Kingdom, each regime having the ability to fine up to the greater of €20 million/£17.5 million or 4% of global turnover.
+Compliance with EU data protection law is a rigorous and time intensive process that may increase our cost of doing business, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation and reputational harm in connection with our European activities.
+Additionally, following the United Kingdom's withdrawal from the EU, we will have to comply with the GDPR and the United Kingdom GDPR, each regime having the ability to fine up to the greater of €20 million/ £17.5 million or 4% of global turnover.
 The relationship between the United Kingdom and the EU in relation to certain aspects of data protection law remains unclear, for example around how data can lawfully be transferred between each jurisdiction, which exposes us to further compliance risk.

-Complying with U.S. and foreign privacy and security laws and regulations is complex and costly.
+Complying with HIPAA, the GDPR and other data privacy and security requirements is complex and costly.
 Failure to comply by us or our vendors could subject us to litigation, government enforcement actions and substantial penalties and fines, which could harm our business.

 We are dependent on the continued functioning of the FDA and other federal instrumentalities.
-Inadequate funding of these instrumentalities, their partial or complete closure, their division of resources to work on pandemic-related issues, or their inability to hire and retain talented professionals could materially harm our business.
+Inadequate funding of these instrumentalities, their partial or complete closure, or their inability to hire and retain talented professionals could materially harm our business.